 - Credit Card B – $2,000

 With the snowball method, my recommendation is to start attacking credit card B. Indeed, it has the lowest balance and, therefore, can get paid off the quickest.
 Then, once you have that one knocked out, you’ll have an instant feeling of accomplishment.
 Not to mention, a monthly payment that you can then put toward the next debt – Credit Card A. And so on.
 Sure, credit card A might come with a higher interest rate than credit card B, but, psychologically, it will keep you better motivated.

-Strategies to Improve your Income
+Strategies to improve your income

 Now that you learned about the first method to increase your surplus (paying down debt), we need to focus on the other part of the equation – increasing your income, and one quick way to do it is to start a side hustle.
 To be sure, side hustles are crucial to paying off debt and becoming financially independent.